An Honest Assessment for Residential Remodelers and Commercial GCs

 QuickBooks Online — Two-Way Sync for GC Accounting

 Progress invoicing + QBO sync note: GCs using progress invoicing with QBO sync should verify their deposit and progress payment accounting configuration with their bookkeeper before going live.
 The way Jobber books deposits and progress payments in QBO can create accounts receivable balance discrepancies if not configured correctly from the start.
 A one-time setup review prevents the double-counting and reconciliation issues that show up in Jobber user reviews across the board.
-This is not a Jobber defect — it’s an accounting configuration step that needs attention when you first set up the integration.

 Xero Integration — One-Way Sync